sequentech/step/packages/sequent-cli/README.md

 ## Configure
+> This is a mandatory first command to setup the credetials in order to use the CLI

 Run ```cargo run -- config --auth-token <AUTH_TOKEN> --tenant-id <TENANT_ID> --endpoint-url <ENDPOINT_URL>```

 - auth_token is the keycloak auth token - required*